 We are aware of shortcomings in accessibility in relation to our website.
 The website complies in part with the EU Web Content Accessibility Guidelines (WCAG) 2.1.

-- The Nordic Culture Point website contains publications and forms (.pdf and .doc format files) that do not fully comply with the requirements.
+- The Nordic Culture Point website contains a few publications (.pdf format files) that do not fully comply with the requirements.
 Appendices that do not comply with the requirements consist in part of documents created before 23 September 2018.
 Consequently, these do not need to be adapted retroactively in order to comply with digital accessibility requirements.
-Where non-accessible documents are of crucial importance in the application process for a Nordic funding programme, these documents will be made accessible.
-Timetable for rectification: Q1 2022
+All documents of crucial importance in the application process for a Nordic funding programme have been made accessible.

 - We also believe that providing audio descriptions of the videos in the form of separate audio files would give rise to a disproportionate burden for the organisation as this is a resource-intensive task given the size of the organisation and the insignificance of video material in the application process for the funding programmes, for example.